-We at searchhub thrive to make existing search engines better understand humans and deliver exceptional search experiences.
+We at searchhub live to make existing search engines better understand humans and deliver exceptional search experiences.
+So, why have we now created our own smartSuggest Module, and why does this matter to you?
 Until a couple of months ago we were mainly focusing on rewriting the user queries into the best possible search engine queries helping our customers to deliver better results for a given user query and gain fantastic uplifts in their key business metrics.

 But soon we realized that we still left much of its potential unused.
 Why? — because search is a process and not a single feature.
 Until now we have completely ignored the part of the whole search process where the user formulates his query. — and guess what — there is already a nice feature for that called “autosuggest” or “query suggestions” or “auto-complete” in the search universe.